-History of Pepsi – It is really astonishing to know how a single cold drink has become so famous and one of the largest selling brand of the world.
-This is the result of continuous efforts and story of struggle.
-Pepsi – Cola, being one of the most oldest cold drink brand, is widely celebrated and consumed all over the world on every occasion and on daily routine.
+History of Pepsi – It is really astonishing to know how a single cold drink has become so famous and one of the largest selling brands in the world.
+This is the result of continuous efforts and stories of struggle.
+Pepsi – Cola, being one of the oldest cold drink brands, is widely celebrated and consumed all over the world on every occasion and on a daily routine.
 FoodRavel takes you to the journey on the history of Pepsi – Cola.
 Let’s go through the chronological adventure of the history of Pepsi – Cola.

 The theme line of Pepsi is “Exhilarating, Invigorating, Aids Digestion

 History of Pepsi – A Chronology of Evolution of Pepsi

 Read the history of Pepsi which has been written chronologically.

 1893: Started by a young pharmacist, Caleb Dradham from New Bern, North Carolina, USA, at his drug store soda fountain.
 He experimented with different types of concoctions of soft drinks.
 He named it as “Brad’s Drink”.

 1898: Launched as “Brad’s Drink”, on August 28, 1898, it was renamed as “Pepsi – Cola” was a combination of sugar, vanilla, cola nuts, rare oils, and carbonated water.
 The drink got its first logo.

 1902: The drink became widely popular and Bradham started to focus on this as a full-time business.
 He got it registered and trademark with US Patent Office, Washington DC.
 That’s how Pepsi – Cola Company came into existence.

 History of Pepsi – 1940s advertisement for Pepsi, one of the very first to be targeted specifically towards African Americans.
 The young boy pictured is Ron Brown, future United States Secretary of Commerce.

 New Bern Weekly Journal advertised Pepsi – Cola for the first time.